stumathews/DataflowPipeline.net/README.md

   Assert.AreEqual(result, 17f);
 ```

-Short circuiting and setting configuring the error result
+## Short circuiting and setting configuring the error result

+Configuring the result of the pipeline when an error occurs. if you're used to using languageExt's datapipline functionality along with
+passing Either<L,R> types, you can set the Either to say a Left if that best indicates an error.
 ```csharp
 [TestMethod]
         public void TestReturnOnError()